opencontainers/distribution-spec/spec.md

 - **Push**: the act of uploading blobs and manifests to a registry
 - **Pull**: the act of downloading blobs and manifests from a registry
 - **Blob**: the binary form of content that is stored by a registry, addressable by a digest
-- **Manifest**: a JSON document which defines an artifact
+- **Manifest**: a JSON document which defines an artifact.
+Manifests are defined under the [OCI Image Spec](https://github.com/opencontainers/image-spec/blob/master/manifest.md)
 - **Config**: a section in the manifest (and associated blob) which contains artifact metadata
 - **Artifact**: one conceptual piece of content stored as blobs with an accompanying manifest containing a config
-- **Digest**: a unique identifier created from a cryptographic hash of a blob's content
+- **Digest**: a unique identifier created from a cryptographic hash of a blob's content.
+Digests are defined under the [OCI Image Spec](https://github.com/opencontainers/image-spec/blob/b6e51fa50549ee0bd5188494912a7f4c382cb0d4/descriptor.md#digests)
+- **Tag**: a custom, human-readable manifest identifier

 ## Conformance